9.3 Infrastructure Applications¶

-variable ID, returns the value of that variable plus the ID of the next next variable, for example, the next item in the table or the next field in the structure.
-This aids the client in "walking through" the a table or structure.
+variable ID, returns the value of that variable plus the ID of the next variable, for example, the next item in the table or the next field in the structure.
+This aids the client in “walking through” the elements of a table or structure.

 SNMP is still widely used and has historically been “the” management protocol for switches and routers, but there has recently been growing attention paid to more flexible and powerful ways to manage networks.
 There isn’t yet complete agreement on an industry-wide standard, but a consensus about the general approach is starting to emerge.
 We describe one example, called OpenConfig, that is both getting a lot of traction and illustrates many of the key ideas that are being pursued.

 The general strategy is to automate network management as much as possible, with the goal of getting the error-prone human out of the loop.
 This is sometimes called zero-touch management, and it implies two things have to happen.
 First, whereas historically operators used tools like SNMP to monitor the network, but had to log into any misbehaving network device and use a command line interface (CLI) to fix the problem, zero-touch management implies that we also need to configure the network programmatically.
 In other words, network management is equal parts reading status information and writing configuration information.
 The goal is to build a closed control loop, although there will always be scenarios where the operator has to be alerted that manual intervention is required.